tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 license:   MIT
 synopsis:  An example package.
 {% endhighlight %}

-All of the properties are optional, but I'd recommend supplying at least what's listed above.

 To write documentation for the source, you'll need to learn [Haddock][].